MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 # Run Microsoft R Server for Windows

 Microsoft R Server is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers and clusters.
 You can run R Server on a wide range of computing platforms, including Microsoft Windows.

-R Server offers feature parity across platforms.
-Whether you use Windows or another platform, R Server is mostly the same in all contexts, with the exception of data-specific and platform helper functions created specifically for Hadoop MapReduce, Spark, SQL Server, or Teradata.
-For description of components, benefits, and usage scenarios, see [Introduction to R Server](rserver.md).
+For description of R Server components, benefits, and usage scenarios, see [Introduction to R Server](rserver.md).
 To learn more about the latest release, see [What's New in R Server](rserver-whats-new.md).

+## Licensing, installation options, and support

+As an enterprise server, R Server on a Windows computer is licensed under the SQL Server enterprise license agreement, regardless of how you install it.
+Developers can install the developer edition, which provides the same features, except it is licensed for smaller developer workloads.

+Approaches for installation will determine which support policy is in effect.
+Options include the following:

+* Install R Server for Windows, using a standalone Windows installer,  supported under the Modern Lifecycle support policy.
+* Install [SQL Server R Services (In-database)](https://msdn.microsoft.com/library/mt604845.aspx) as part of a Database engine instance, supported under the SQL Server support policy.
+* Install [R Server (Standalone)](https://msdn.microsoft.com/ibrary/mt674874.aspx) using the SQL Server installer, supported under the SQL Server support policy.

+For more information about the SQL Server support policy, search for "SQL Server 2016" on [this page](https://support.microsoft.com/en-us/lifecycle)).
+SQL Server support policy offers servicing updates and hot fixes over a longer time frame, but newer features roll out more slowly.

+> Each installer installs the R libraries in different file paths.
+If you use the SQL Server installer, look for R binaries under the instance name folder created during setup.
+Using the standalone Windows installer, binaries are installed under \Program Files\Microsoft R.

-## How to install R Server 9.0.1 on Windows
+## How to install R Server 9.0.1 on Windows using the standalone Windows installer

 In this release, you can use a simplified setup program for R Server for Windows.
-This setup is in addition to SQL Server Setup, which continues to be a viable option for installation on R Server for Windows.

-The setup program you use determines feature availability and the service and support policy.

-+ Simplified setup installs the [9.0.1 feature set](rserver-whats-new.md) that includes operationalization.

 Using this setup, R Server for Windows is serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912).
-Modern lifecycle policy is designed for rapid release cycles.
-Individual versions age out sooner, but newer features roll out more frequently.

-+ SQL Server vNext setup installs the [9.0.0 feature set](https://msdn.microsoft.com/library/mt604847.aspx).
-Operationalization is not provided in this feature set.

-  Using SQL Server Setup, SQL Server's support policy is in effect (search for "SQL Server 2016" on [this page](https://support.microsoft.com/en-us/lifecycle)).
-SQL Server support policy offers servicing updates and hot fixes over a longer time frame, but newer features roll out more slowly.
-For more information about installation options in SQL Server, see [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
+> You must use the Windows installer if you want to [operationalize your R Server](operationalize/about.md) and use the mrsdeploy package to set up remote execution, web service deployment, or use dedicated web and compute node configurations.
+Operationalization is not yet available in the SQL Server installer.

 ### Prerequisites